rektide/triggerable-generation/README.md

 # Triggerable Generation

-> Wrapper async generator with a means to trigger re-evaluation
+> Trigger a generator, again and again.
+Output as async generator.

 This is useful if you want to create an async generator around some factory, with a user means to re-run the generator.